 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-Individuals, classes of individuals, or representatives designated to act on behalf of individuals, who file complaints against recipients of financial assistance under Title I of either the Workforce Investment Act (WIA) or the Workforce Innovation and Opportunity Act (WIOA); One-Stop Center partners listed in Section 121(b) of either WIA or WIOA that offer programs or activities through the American Job Center system; any other recipients of financial assistance from the Department itself; Department conducted programs; or components of State or local governments that exercise responsibilities, regulate, or administer services, programs, or activities in programs, services, and regulatory activities relating to labor and the workforce in order to enforce Federal law requiring nondiscrimination and equal opportunity.
+Individuals, classes of individuals, or representatives designated to act on behalf of individuals, who file complaints against recipients of financial assistance under Title I of either the Workforce Investment Act (WIA) or the Workforce Innovation and Opportunity Act (WIOA); One-Stop Center partners listed in Section 121(b) of either WIA or WIOA that offer programs or activities through the American Job Center system; any other recipients of financial assistance from the Department itself; Department conducted programs; or components of State or local governments that exercise responsibilities, regulate, or administer services, programs, or activities (including regulatory activities) relating to labor and the workforce.

 CATEGORIES OF RECORDS IN THE SYSTEM:

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

 These records are used to process, investigate and resolve discrimination complaints filed with the Department against (a) recipients of financial assistance from the Department, and, in the circumstances described in "CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM" above, from other Federal departments and agencies; (b) Department conducted programs or activities; and (c) components of State and local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-- To the Equal Employment Opportunity Commission, Department of Justice, and Federal Mediation and Conciliation Service, and other Federal departments and agencies, when relevant to matters within the jurisdiction of those agencies over a complaint, for investigatory, conciliation, enforcement, or litigation purposes.
+a.
+To the Equal Employment Opportunity Commission, Department of Justice, Federal Mediation and Conciliation Service, and other Federal departments and agencies, when relevant to matters within the jurisdiction of those agencies over a complaint, for investigatory, conciliation, enforcement, or litigation purposes.

-- To organizations (and their employees) which are recipients of Federal financial assistance and against whom complaints in an administrative or judicial proceeding are filed to the extent necessary to effectively represent themselves, provided that the privacy of persons not a party to the dispute is protected.
+b.
+To organizations (and their employees) which are subject to CRC jurisdiction under the circumstances described above, and against whom complaints in an administrative or judicial proceeding are filed to the extent necessary to effectively represent themselves, provided that the privacy of persons not a party to the dispute is protected.